-ONI is a standard metric used to define the phase of the El Niño Southern Oscillation (ENSO).
+The Oceanic Niño Index (ONI) was the standard metric used to define the phase of the El Niño Southern Oscillation (ENSO).

 It is a measure of how anomalously warm or cool the central-to-eastern equatorial Pacific Ocean is compared to "normal", smoothed out across multiple months to reduce noise and spikes.
-This simple index is used to identify the phase of ENSO which has significant teleconnections all around the globe.
+This simple index was used to identify the phase of ENSO which has significant teleconnections all around the globe.

 Using the NOAA